the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 > **Checking in: can you still make it?**
 > We ask you to please be considerate and kindly let us know in advance if you can no longer make it to the event.
 > This will help us reduce waste when ordering catering as well as help with organizing room numbers.
-> Due to the high demand of this event, we have people in a waiting list, so please do cancel your ticket in advance if you cannot make it any more, in order to allow someone else to join instead.
+> Due to the high demand for this event, we have people on a waiting list, so please cancel your ticket in advance if you cannot make it any more, in order to allow someone else to join instead.
 > Please cancel directly through Eventbrite or by emailing the organisers.
 >
 > **Agenda**:
 > Please find the tentative agenda here (add your own link here).
-It is mostly set up by now, please keep your eyes open for final details in the coming days.
+It is mostly set up now, please keep your eyes open for the final details in the coming days.
 We are looking forward to showcasing these wonderful people and talks.
 >
 > **Code of Conduct**:
 > We ask all attendees to familiarize themselves with the code of conduct for the event (add your own link here).
 Please do have a read in your own time in order to allow for an open and welcoming environment among all participants.
 >
 > **How to reach the Alan Turing Institute, Enigma room**:
-> Once you arrive to the main Alan Turing Reception area, there will be someone there to greet you and guide you towards the Enigma room.
+> Once you arrive at the main Alan Turing Reception area, there will be someone there to greet you and guide you towards the Enigma room.
 > Instructions on how to get to the Turing Institute can be found here (add your own link here).